π Diabetes Management

 Key Information

-He said his curent pain began radiating down his left arm and was asociated with shortnes of breath.The patient reported his pain at 3/10, and said he had a normal cardiac catheterization six months earlier.His vital signs and physical exam were normal.
+He said his curent pain began radiating down his left arm and was associated with shortnes of breath.The patient reported his pain at 3/10, and said he had a normal cardiac catheterization six months earlier.His vital signs and physical exam were normal.
 An ECG was done (image), and the computer read it as a normal sinus rhythm at 74 bpm and ST-segment elevation with probable early repolarization.What is the most likely cause of the ECG findings in this patient?

 Acute coronary syndrome, pulmonary embolism, cardiac tamponade, or hypokalemia?My interpretation is that there is subtle ST elevation and hyperacute T-waves in leads I and aVL.
 These findings were especialy concerning for oclusion MI given the relative ST elevation amount compared with the QRS voltage, which was smal in these leads, and the reciprocal ST depresion in I and aVF.Stephen W. Smith, MD, the author of Dr.